GriffithUniLibrary/redcap-intro/docs/07-advanced/03-captcha.md

 parent: Advanced topics
 ---

-# Prevent spam submissions by adding a CAPTCHA
+# Prevent spam submissions with a CAPTCHA
 {: .no_toc }

 ## Table of contents